jouho/geoblockchain/README.md

 | Leaflet | Leaflet is a widely-used open-source JavaScript library used to build web mapping applications.                                                                                                                                                                                     | Used to access different base map features and extensions that can be added, such as address search bar, to create an interactive web map. |

 ### Challenges and Concerns

+Below are some of the significant challenges and concerns that we need to consider upon further developing this application:

+-   How to attract a stable number of users?
+A reliable business strategy for spreading this application is crucial, whether it could be an advertisement, sponsorship, or post on social media.
+-   Similar to the above, what are the advantages of using this application over other related donation application?
+This distinction must be made clear to clarify the benefits of using DApp and attract more users.
+-   Political implications and research politics must be considered.
+Since decentralized applications using blockchain do not require a central data manager, independency from authorities such as tech companies might imply anarchistic ideas.
+To clarify, this project's purpose is purely to support people in need of financial support, and we try to limit the politics of this research as much as possible.

+### Contacts

+If you are interested in this project or would like to provide any ideas, please contact Jou Ho at jouh@uw.edu.